Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 Naked.

-His chest tightened with something he hadn’t felt in centuries, a violent mix of rage and bloodlust.
+His chest tightened with something he hadn’t felt in centuries, a violent mix of rage and… bloodlust.

-But he wasn’t alone.
+But she wasn’t alone.

-River lunged forward like a storm of fury.
+River charged like a storm of fury.

-Blood splattered the walls.
+Blood sprayed across the cave walls.

-But River showed no mercy.
+But River had no mercy.

-This silence was heavy.
+This one was heavy.

 Continue lendo este livro gratuitamente